w3c/wot/plugfest/2018-sept-online/README.md

    - https://hangouts.google.com/call/zMIBFnSSTxd4KpiLcP5DAAEI

-* Static IPs (for TAP VPN on vlan2 if not using DHCP); static 1-99, DHCP from 100-250
+* Static IPs (for TAP VPN on vlan2 if not using DHCP); static 1-99, DHCP from 100-250 NOT YET SET UP ...
+MAY NOT BE NEEDED!
    - Intel 10.8.2.(1-9)
    - Siemens 10.8.2.(10-19)
    - Fujitsu 10.8.2.(20-29)